Eggplant caponata is an easy recipe that's full of flavor. This vegetarian eggplant recipe is made with fresh vegetables

-Caponata salad is a very versatile dish.
-You can serve it as an eggplant appetizer at your parties, or as a main dish with some crusty bread.
-I also love serving it as a side dish with roasted chicken as it makes a wonderful combination.
+Caponata is a very versatile dish.
+You can serve it as an eggplant appetizer at your parties, or as a main dish with some crusty bread or even homemade pita.
+I also love serving it as a side dish with garlic chicken or caprese chicken as it makes a wonderful combination.
 This dish is also great with Italian stuffed peppers.